AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+** and waiting 3–6 months for de...

 31–32 Ending + author page Cozy final image

-Production tip: Generate 3–4 versions of each spread, pick the best, then use Nano Banana Pro to make small adjustments (change background color, add/remove elements).
+Production tip: Generate 3–4 versions of each spread (~12–16 generations per spread × 14 spreads ≈ 200 total), pick the best, then use Nano Banana Pro to make small adjustments — change background colour, add or remove elements, fix a wandering eye line.

 Add these to any prompt for specific artistic vibes: